fromscode/mini-message-board/README.md

 # mini-message-board

-A simple message board (with no persistence) made to learn about express, templating and deploying backend apps on the internet
+A simple message board made to learn about express, templating, database connectivity and deploying backend apps on the internet

 Live Link -> [Click Here](https://fromscode-mini-message-board.up.railway.app/)